 The Kuvin Foundation's prescription for peace in the Middle East is to promote regional cooperation through health and science collaboration.
-We aim to help realize this mission through support of research at the Kuvin Center at the Hebrew University in Jerusalem and through the Kuvin Foundation Traveling Fellowships.
+We aim to help realize this mission through support of research at the Kuvin Center at the Hebrew University in Jerusalem, educational and cultural projects that highlight Israel and the Jewish people, and through the Kuvin Foundation Traveling Fellowships.

 Sanford and Gabrielle Kuvin had a dream: to promote peace in the Middle East through regional, one-to-one cooperation in medicine and science.
 They started the Kuvin Foundation in 1999.